Skip to Main Content Carnegie Mellon University Libraries

 Purpose of the Guide

-This Guide was created to help Ph.D. students in engineering fields to design dissertation defense presentations.
+This Guide was created to help Ph.D. students in engineering fields design dissertation defense presentations.
 The Guide provides 1) tips on how to effectively communicate research, and 2) full presentation examples from Ph.D. graduates.
 The tips on designing effective slides are not restricted to dissertation defense presentations; they can be used in designing other types of presentations such as conference talks, qualification and proposal exams, and technical seminars.

 Example Slides Repository